vaskivskyiI/NTMpy/README.md

 ------------------------------------------------------------------------------------------------------------------

 # How to use NTMpy
+NTMpy can be used as a Python package or with a Graphic User Interface depending on the user preferences.

+### Python Package
 <p align="justify">NTMpy provides a set of classes to simulate coupled heat equation with 2 or 3 temperature in a multilayer system.
 The simulation parameters are customizable, but the codes can choose them automatically if not given by the user.</p>